How to Send Manga to Kindle with MangaSendr: The Complete 2026 Guide

 - Amazon retired MOBI uploads.
 Send-to-Kindle no longer accepts new MOBI or AZW files.
 The supported target format for sideloaded manga is now EPUB, and any tutorial that still tells you to convert to MOBI is shipping you a file Amazon will reject.

 - Manual conversion does not scale.
 Converting one volume of Berserk takes 2 minutes.
-Following 20 weekly series with that workflow means 40 minutes of manual file-shuffling every Sunday.
+Doing 20 volumes on a weekend means 40 minutes of manual file-shuffling instead of reading.

 - USB transfers break WhisperSync.
 Files dragged into the Kindle's